Skyscanner/backpack/contributing.md

 When adding documentation for a new component, add the new dependency in `packages/bpk-docs/package.json` and run `npm run bootstrap` to install it.

+The web Map component page requires an environment variable named `GOOGLE_MAPS_API_KEY`.
+During builds, this is set by Travis.

 ## React Native

 Backpack comes in two flavours: web and React Native.
 React Native (RN) components